Wednesday 3 September 2025, 9.30am – 3.30pm (BST)

 All organisations face challenges in cyberspace, both now and in the future.
 Preparing for those challenges is essential to building greater resilience.
 Some of tomorrow’s challenges are already present today.
 The threat landscape will continue to evolve as bad actors develop new tactics, techniques, and procedures (TTPs), and adopt emerging technologies.
 Effectively managing threat intelligence will become increasingly critical.
 Compliance will remain the foundation on which we build robust policies to defend ourselves and support our understanding of organisational resilience.
 Skills will also remain a significant challenge, particularly if we fail to invest in an education strategy that is both flexible and forward-looking.

-We are delighted to host our second Scotland SASIG of 2025, in partnership with Lloyds Banking Group.
-Join us to explore how we can better prepare for the future, and to connect with your peers across the security community.
+We were delighted to host our second Scotland SASIG of 2025, in partnership with Lloyds Banking Group.
+We explored how we can better prepare for the future, and to connect with your peers across the security community.

 Welcome and introductions